distype/distype/README.md

 client.gateway.connect();
 ```

-> Note that Discord API typings are for API version `9`, and are from [discord-api-types](https://www.npmjs.com/package/discord-api-types).
-However, API version `10` will soon become the default.
+> Note that Discord API typings are for API version `10`, and are from [discord-api-types](https://www.npmjs.com/package/discord-api-types).
+While you can still specify different API versions to be used, it is not recommended.

 ## HTTP and WebSocket client used